 This parlour game is probably already in your repertoire when you’re getting to know someone.
 Not to mention one of the most fun car games to play on a road trip.
 The game uses deductive reasoning and creativity to find out what a player is thinking about or referencing to.

 How To Play: The rules of the game are that your partner has to think of one thing or place or person and you have a limit of 20 questions to guess what it is.
 Your partner can only respond to each question with a yes or no. If you guess it correctly, it is his turn to ask questions.
 Here’s where it gets interesting - the subject you pick.
 We are thinking about a movie like The Kissing Booth.

-How To Play: One of you starts a story and the other person adds to it over texts.
-Simple!
+How To Play: It is one of the simple yet fun games to play over chat with your partner.
+One of you starts a story and the other person adds to it over texts.
+Simple right!
 Our suggestion would be to make the story slightly naughty to keep things fun.
 Remember that both of you get only 20 turns each, the story has to end by that time, so ‘set the scene’ right, ladies.
 But be careful of how you want to shape up the story.
 Remember what Ted once said on How I Met Your Mother?

 Emojis are absolutely awesome!
 You would be surprised what you can make out of them by stringing them together.
-And this game can only be played over texts.
+This can be one of the games to play over text.

 How To Play: All you have to do is put a bunch of emojis together and your boyfriend has to guess what you are trying to say.
 Sounds fun, doesn’t it?
 Here are some emojis whose meanings you should definitely know before you begin subtle sexting him!

 Yes, it is mostly a drinking game, but you can play ‘Never have I ever’ on any regular day on texts as well.
 It is a great way to find out all those deep dark secrets about him!
 The game usually always becomes borderline inappropriate, but it’s a lot more fun to go all in.